ongov/ontario-design-system/COMMIT-GUIDELINES.md

 This project follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) commit message structure.
 It is automatically linted using a [Husky](https://typicode.github.io/husky/) pre-commit script that validates the message format, ensuring that it follows the Conventional Commit structure along with a few rules (based off the [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) rule set):

-- subjects start with a lower case character
+- subjects must start with a lower case character
-- subject lines are not longer than 100 characters
+- subject lines must not be longer than 100 characters
-- body lines are not longer than 100 characters (paragraphs can be made by adding single new lines)
+- body lines must not be longer than 100 characters (paragraphs can be made by adding single new lines)
-- there are spaces between the subject and the body and the body and the footer created with new lines
+- new lines must exist between the subject and the body, as well as the body and the footer

-These rules help to keep messages concise and on topic.
+These rules keep messages concise and relevant.

 Messages can be short and sweet, or more verbose to capture what happened in the commit and why it happened.

-It is recommended that commit messages:
+Commit messages should:

 - use the present tense ("add feature" not "added feature")
 - use the imperative mood ("move cursor to..." not "moves cursor to...")